azuregray/TSF-GRIP-Internship-Tasks/Task 1 - Object Recognition/README.md

 -classification
 -localization

-Algorithm for object detection:
+> Algorithm for object detection: SSD-MobileNetv3

--SSD-MobileNetv3
-dataset for object detection:
+> Dataset for object detection: COCO
--COCO

 ###	WORKING FLOW
-1-Importing Transfer Learning model
+> 1 - Importing Transfer Learning model

-2-Import dnn_DetecctionModel
+> 2 - Import dnn_DetecctionModel

-3-Looping through the dataset
+> 3 - Looping through the dataset

-4-Initializing Threshold
+> 4 - Initializing Threshold

-5-Testing the model on Image
+> 5 - Testing the model on Image

-6-Looping through the Labels
+> 6 - Looping through the Labels

-7-Implementing on Video
+> 7 - Implementing on Video

-We use the "file handling" method in python to read the coco data set and loop through it.
+We use the *File Handling* method in python to read the dataset set and loop through it.
-The function imread loads an image from the specified file and returns it. create a blob or (Binary large object) and using the function blobFromImage we give it a 320 by 320 pixel blob with scale factor 1.0/127.5 and the mean. you can play with these numbers and see yourself which gives you the best results.
+The function *imread* loads an image from the specified file and returns it.
+Creates a *BLOB (Binary Large OBject)* and using the function blobFromImage We specifically set the BLOB to be 320x320 pixels.
+Keeping scale factor *1.0/127.5* along with the Mean.
+These numbers are changeable for suiting the best appropriate results.

 In order to classify the objects in the image, we have to define a particular threshold.